camunda-community-hub/camunda-8-helm-profiles/openshift/README.md

 You'll need the following for each service to be exposed via Re-encrypt Routes:

 1. A "backend" certificate and corresponding private key.
-These will be added to a java keystore and used to encrypt traffice between the Red Hat Ingress and the kubernetes Services.
+These will be added to a java keystore and used to serve encrypted traffic from the backend kubernetes services (such as keycloak, identity, tasklist, operate, etc).
 This example uses a single [backend.test.crt](certs/backend.test.crt) and [dave.test.key](certs/dave.test.key) to encrypt traffic to backend k8s services
 2. A "frontend" certificate and corresponding private key.
-These are used to configure the Re-encrypt route used by Openshift.
+These are used encrypt traffic from the browser to the Openshift Ingress.
+This example uses a single [frontend.test.crt](certs/frontend.test.crt) and [dave.test.key](certs/dave.test.key)
 3. The public CA certificate used to issue the certs mentioned above.
+This example uses [myCA.pem](certs/myCA.pem)
+4. A keystore containing the backend cert and key.
+This example uses [keycloak.keystore.jks](certs/keycloak.keystore.jks)
+5. A truststore containing the public CA cert.
+This is used so clients trust the backend certs.
+This example uses [keycloak.truststore.jks](certs/keycloak.truststore.jks)

 ## Keycloak